AngularTemplates/angular6-i18n-demo/README.md

-# Angular i18n Demo
+# Angular i18n Example App

-This project was built using the Universal Starter repo as a base.
+This project was built using the [Universal Starter](https://github.com/angular/universal-starter/) repo as a base.
+However, we deleted some code we didn't use for this example.

-## Getting Started

-This demo is built following the [Angular-CLI Wiki guide](https://github.com/angular/angular-cli/wiki/stories-universal-rendering)

-We're utilizing packages from the [Angular Universal @nguniversal](https://github.com/angular/universal) repo, such as [ng-module-map-ngfactory-loader](https://github.com/angular/universal/modules/module-map-ngfactory-loader) to enable Lazy Loading.

----

-### Build Time Server Side Rendering(ssr)

-**Server-Side Rendering(ssr)**
-* Happens at runtime
-* Uses `ngExpressEngine` to render your application on the fly at the requested url.

----
+### About this repo
+This repo is part of a tutorial where we explain how internationalize an Angular 6 application, also know as i18n.
+Internationalizing our app means that it will be available in different languages, we will have a multi language angular website.
+The good news is that the new Angular CLI can help us with this task.

 ### Installation
 * `npm install`